nihil21/custom-svm/README.md

  - **A**:=**y** the label vector of size m×1
  - b:=0 a scalar

+It has to be noticed that in case of hard margin the constraints on the upper bound of the Lagrangian multipliers are not given, hence **G** and **h** are smaller in that case.

 In the [`python code`](https://github.com/nihil21/custom-svm/blob/master/custom-svm/svm.py) the parameters needed by the solver are defined as follows, using the guideline previously provided:
  ```python
         K = np.zeros(shape=(n_samples, n_samples))